jhsu802701/rails_from_scratch_rails5/10-02-user_index.md

 # Unit 10
-## Chapter 2: User Index Controller
+## Chapter 2: User Index

-In this chapter, you will provide the index method in the user controller.
+In this chapter, you will provide the index method for users.
 The index of users should be available ONLY to the admins and not to the users or the general public.

 ### New Branch
 Enter the command "git checkout -b 10-02-user_index_controller".